-On our clients' behalf, City of London invests primarily in CEFs which themselves invest mainly in emerging markets.
-The firm has been an investor in emerging markets since 1991, and we have four offices (in London; Coatesville, Pennsylvania; Singapore; and Dubai) from which we research and invest in CEFs in markets around the globe.
+On our clients' behalf, City of London invests primarily in CEFs.
+The firm has been an investor in closed-end funds since 1991, and we have five offices (in London; Coatesville, Pennsylvania; Seattle, Washington; Singapore; and Dubai) from which we research and invest in CEFs in markets around the globe.